top of page

 Our Board

-Our board is made up of Chappaquiddick and Aquinnah Wampanoag Tribal members who are all local residents of Martha’s Vineyard.
+Midnight Land Collective is a 501 (c)(3) non-profit organization.
+Our tax identification number is 41-2836138.
+Midnight Land Collective (Pôhshutupuhk8) is governed by a Board of Directors.
+Our board of Directors are citizens of the Wampanoag Tribe of Chappaquiddick and Gay Head (Aquinnah ) and all local residents of Martha’s Vineyard.
 Representing all six Island towns, they bring a diverse range of lived experiences, cultural knowledge, and a shared commitment to protecting and restoring our ancestral homelands of Nôepe.